Shubhampandit1602/uberEatsClone/README.md

 This system is prepared to reduce long queues in the canteens of these colleges.
 This app is fully functional on android and apple mobile devices.
 Technologies Used:
 React Native : Frontend,
-Firebase : fully functional database and a backend, Redux : State Management.
+Firebase : Fully Functional Database and a Backend, Redux : State Management.